epics-base/ci-scripts/README.md

-By including this repository as a Git Submodule, you will be able to use the same flexible, powerful CI setup that EPICS Bases uses, including a mechanism to specify sets of dependent modules (with versions) that you want to compile your module against.
+By including this repository as a Git Submodule, you will be able to use the same flexible, powerful CI setup that EPICS Bases uses, including a way to specify sets of dependent modules (with versions) that you want to compile your module against.

-By using the submodule mechnism, your module will always use an explicit commit, i.e. a fixed version of the scripts.
+By using the submodule mechanism, your module will always use an explicit commit, i.e. a fixed version of the scripts.
 This ensures that any further development of the ci-scripts will never break existing use.